MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Payment:**

+   - In Case and Task Management, Retirement Process will move to Approval For Payment stage.

-    - Payment request will process in Finance Department, Once the Payment is completed in Finance Portal, then request is complete and moved to completed stage.
+    - In this stage waiting for complete the payment, the payment is process in Finance Department, Once payment is Completed in Finance Department then it will moved to completed stage.

+    - After payment is completed in Finance Department, then this request has been moved to **Completed** stage.

       - *In The action field is following to,*